AnonymityDataRelease/PivotsCR/README.md

 # PivotsCR
-We released the used **QALD data** and **code** of the proposed method in the paper entitled "Pivots-based Candidate Retrieval for Cross-lingual Entity Linking".
+We released the used **QALD data** and **codes** of the proposed method in the paper entitled "Pivots-based Candidate Retrieval for Cross-lingual Entity Linking".

 We also released our code to process knowledge base (DBpedia) for reference.